Wittelsbach State & Ceremonial Carriages

 At this point it becomes necessary to distinguish between volumes 1 and 2.
 The level of magnification in vol. 1 is kept narrow so as to accommodate the presence of the English text.
 Vol. 2 covers the exact same artifacts as vol. 1 and in the same order but, being only in German, can devote more space to developing much more detail, often with additional illustrations (but all in b/w).
 It is, in fact, 32 pages longer than vol. 1 and contains additional, unique ancillary material such as carriage nomenclature, portrayals of several important people in the carriage world, an examination of lacquer, proper harnessing and operation of the carriage, and remarks about the guild system/apprenticeships and Munich as an early hub of motorization.

 While Vol. 1 is bilingual, the English text is definitely secondary.
 It is set on a smaller measure and does not contain the entire German text!
 This is not at all unusual and not intended as a criticism but merely an explanation for the sake of our mostly English-speaking readership.
 For instance, callouts for footnotes, which appear in the margin, are omitted from the English text—which is just as well since they’re not translated anyway (ditto for all appended material and the people-only index).
 Likewise, the German photo captions contain much more detail (cf. information on specific components such as wheels, purchase price and later estimated value [very interesting but almost impossible to translate into purchasing power or current values unless you are an economist], dimensions, bibliographic references etc.).
 For the general-interest reader this is no serious loss but the specialist will want to brush up on his German!
-The translation is done by someone in the UK and reads very well but there is one peculiarity: berline is rendered consistently without the “e” at the end; this is the American form and was at any rate not recorded until 1937 by the American Webster and does not at all appear in British dictionaries in the meaning of “carriage” because “coach” is the commonly used equivalent.
+The translation is done by someone in the UK and reads very well but there is one peculiarity: berline is rendered consistently without the “e” at the end; this is the American form and was at any rate not recorded until 1937 by the American Webster dictionary and does not at all appear in British ones in the meaning of “carriage” because “coach” is the commonly used equivalent.

 Each volume is available separately but unless you need to replace the one the dog ate (Bad dog!
 Good taste.) or don’t read any German (in which case Vol. 2 can only offer you photos), buy the set.